Seven Major IIoT Trends of the Future

 Predictive maintenance has gained significant prominence in the last few years, but the continuous rise of IoT components is providing more and detailed information.
 With the advancement of technology, one can determine when to replace a particular part.

 4) Increased Importance of Security

-The initial days of IoT were unmethodical in execution, and the security of device wasn't given much importance.
+The initial days of IoT were unmethodical in execution, and the security of the device wasn't given much importance.
 But now organizations are investing heavily in IoT; to protect them from cyber attacks.
 The future challenge for the organizations is awaiting wherein they need to be more cautious regarding the right security paradigms as there is no one-way solution for keeping devices safe from cyber threats.

 Industrial Organizations once move gradually, as the huge expense of downtime implies it's frequently better to stay away from hardware and software changes at whatever point conceivable.
 Expanding proficiency in all cases, it may force organizations to receive a more agile way to deal with activities.
 IoT investigation can prompt amazing outcomes at times, as AI is incredible at discovering connections that humans may never be able to investigate.
 A long-haul move for industrial entities will find approaches to acclimate to data more rapidly, and this move will keep on increasing in the coming years.

 Automation has always been preferred in the industry, and digital technology is adding on to this trend.
 Instead of investing in expensive equipment, companies are investing more in low-cost devices that offer an extended range of manufacturing components.
 Automation systems will continue to grow, and organizations will invest heavily for efficiency gains, but the process of hiring won't stop as they need people to monitor these systems.